Simultaneous Sensing Data Acquisition and Sharing in Low-Altitude Wireless Networks: Fundamental Limits and Optimal Signaling: Channel Input Distribution Optimization

 $\bullet$ \textit{Resource budget:}

 $\bullet$ \textit{Communication distortion:}

 $\bullet$ \textit{Rate distortion function:}

-Here, we emphasize the unique challenge in solving problem $\mathcal{P}_1$.
-In the conventional BA algorithm, the primary approach involves constructing the Lagrangian function \ac{wrt} the variable and obtaining the optimal solution based on the first-order necessary condition.
-However, the probability distribution $\Prob{\tilde{S}}{\tilde{s}}$ in \eqref{28a} and \eqref{29a} is indeed a function of the variable $\Prob{X}{x}$ as describe in \eqref{PtildeS}.
-Consequently, deriving a closed-form expression of $\Prob{X}{x}$ from first-order necessary condition is challenging, which imposes a significant obstacle to solving problem $\mathcal{P}_1$ by using the conventional BA algorithm.
+Here, we emphasize the unique challenge in solving problem $\mathcal{P}_1$ compared to the conventional BA algorithm.
+The primary approach involves constructing the Lagrangian function \ac{wrt} the variable and obtaining the optimal solution based on the first-order necessary condition.
+However, the probability distribution $\Prob{\tilde{S}}{\tilde{s}}$ in \eqref{28a} and \eqref{29a} is indeed a function of the variable $\Prob{X}{x}$ as described in \eqref{PtildeS}.
+Consequently, deriving a closed-form expression of $\Prob{X}{x}$ from first-order necessary condition is challenging, which imposes a significant obstacle to solving problem $\mathcal{P}_1$.
 To address this issue, we propose a two-step BA-based optimal search method to seek for a sub-optimal solution in the following subsection.